 William Miner was born in 1830 in New Rumley, Harrison County, OH, the son of George and Susannah (Smith) Minard.
 He was a carpenter, and a veteran of the Civil War.

-Prior to the war, William worked as a carpenter for James Patton.
+Prior to the war, William worked as a carpenter and is shown as such in the federal census enumeration of 1860.
+One of his employers was James Patton.
 Family friend Amanda Fisher recalled that William had labored for her family before the war: "Sometimes when he worked for my father he would not eat very much and claimed he was too tired to eat much.
 He was delicate looking and was not a rugged man."

 As the Civil War was being waged, William enlisted in the Army on Feb.
 19, 1864, and was assigned to Company G of the 74th OH Infantry.
 When he entered the Army, one soldier said he "was a sound, able bodied and hearty man.”
 But another soldier said he “Was a pale delicate looking man."